tilo/embedded_localization/README.md

 ## Want some Candy?

-It's nice to have the values of attributes be set or read with the current locale, but `embedded_localization` offers you a couple of additional features..
+It's nice to have the values of attributes be set or read with the current locale, but `embedded_localization` offers you a couple of additional features, which can come in handy.

 ### Class Methods